Pittsylvania County Reassessment

 Legally required by the Commonwealth of Virginia, reassessment is when up-to-date property values are determined for an entire locality or municipality.
 Updated values are determined through photographs, aerial images, and observations from a trained crew of property assessors.
 There are many complicated formulas and factors involved in determining and updating property values, which are kept by the Commissioner of the Revenue.
 Here is more detailed information about reassessment.

-These updated values are important because they ensure that every property owner pays appropriate taxes based upon up-to-date market values.
-In other words, the reassessment process ensures that the tax burden is distributed equitably and fairly.
+The important thing to remember is why reassessment is both required by state law and important for local government and the taxpayers: The reassessment process ensures that the tax burden is distributed equitably and fairly.
 We want to make sure that some citizens don’t have a higher share of the tax burden than their property actually warrants, and we also don’t want to see citizens "fly under the radar" and avoid paying taxes on the actual value of their property.
+We will be sharing lots more information about the reassessment process in the coming weeks and months.

 Skip to the two and a half minute mark of the top podcast to hear from Brightminds' Managing Partner William Cole about reassessment and the company's methods that differentiate them from other reassessment companies.